:max_bytes(150000):strip_icc()/LIQUORS-8-best-beer-fridges-4843889-02cbfd9ce7d5444bad0e5e4b9fa14523.jpg)

 Door is difficult to reverse

-This roomy NewAir cooler is large enough to hold up to 126 cans.
-Measuring 18.4 x 18.9 x 32.9 inches, the freestanding fridge boasts a classic stainless steel design and four storage racks that are removable to make space for larger bottles and cans.
+This roomy NewAir cooler can handle just about any beer chilling need.
+In terms of size, it's large enough to hold up to 126 cans.
+Measuring 18.4 x 18.9 x 32.9 inches, the freestanding fridge boasts a classic stainless steel design and four storage racks that are removable and adjustable, so you can make space for larger bottles and cans.
+If you're a beer enthusiast, you'll likely appreciate this flexibility.

-For those looking for chillier drinks, or need their beers cooled down quickly, this refrigerator bottoms out at a frigid 37 degrees Fahrenheit—far cooler than most standard beer fridges.
-Or, choose from one of the seven customizable settings the thermostat offers.
+For those looking for chillier drinks, or need their beers cooled down quickly, this refrigerator bottoms out at a frigid 37 degrees F—far cooler than most standard beer fridges.
+Or, choose from one of the seven customizable settings the thermostat offers, which is a great feature because not all beers taste great at the same temperature.
 A 35dB compressor runs at a whisper level, making this a great option for offices or shared spaces.
+The only bummer?
+The door is difficult to reverse, so keep that in mind when determining where to place it.

 Best Budget